spacekimchi/axum-sass-template/README.md

 The application is set up to create an initial user with the admin role.
 The name can be changed by looking at the `migrations/20240721170003_seed_users.sql` file.

+## Executable scripts

+Sometimes there will be a need to run a script against the database, to seed or migrate something.
+Or we might want to inspect the database.

+We can do that by writing executable scripts inside of the `/bin/` directory.
+There is an example `/bin/seeds.rs`.
+Don't forget to add it to Cargo.toml

 ## Tests

 Run tests with the command `cargo test`